 Among the various structural determinants that we consider, we find that the strength of ERPT depends most cruicially on the choice of invoicing currency, which as emphasized in the literature, has important implications towards being able to identify the relevant exchange rate parity for gauging overall inflationary pressures.
-This point is particularly relevant to Thailand, which practices dominant currency pricing (DCP) to a considerable degree3.
-According to our results, import prices invoiced in a foreign currency are more sensitive to exchange rate changes compared to those invoiced in Thai baht across all time horizons.
-Consistent with the predictions of the DCP paradigm (Gopinath, 2015; Casas et al., 2017; Boz et al., 2017), we also find that for goods that utilize the US dollar as a vehicle currency, ERPT is also systematically higher with respect to the US dollar rather than the bilateral exchange rate against the exporter's currency, particularly in the short-run.
-In the medium run, however, the exporter's currency becomes equally relevant, implying that the exporters' marginal costs and markups are also sensitive to fluctuations in their own currency.
-Finally, we find robust evidence of import prices being more
+This point is particularly relevant to Thailand, which practices dominant currency pricing (DCP) to a considerable degree.
+According to our results, import prices invoiced in a foreign currency are more sensitive to exchange rate changes compared to those invoiced in Thai baht across all

-3More specifically, we find an overwhelming share of imports that are priced in the US dollar, despite only 5% of all imports belonging to the US.
+&lt;sup>2More specifically, we find an overwhelming share of imports that are priced in the US dollar, despite only 5% of all imports belonging to the US.
 This sizable adoption of DCP for imported goods in Thailand is consistent with the pattern of invoicing currencies for other emerging countries as well as the international trade system as a whole (Campa and Goldberg, 2008; Gopinath et al., 2010; Gopinath, 2015).